Article

 Analyze all your company databases to determine whether they have details you could import —they will help fill the gaps.
 However, you still need to scrub the data—just don’t import it as it is unless it’s already cleaned.
 Apply the same approach when buying lists—you must qualify every contact.

-5) Protect Your Database
+5) Protect your database

 Once you have completed all the steps above, you should be vigilant about what gets into your database.
 It’s pointless for you to spend time analyzing and cleaning your data only to make a mess by allowing everything into it.